stever5/docx-simplifier/README.md

 - **Input**: .docx files (Office Open XML format)
 - **Output**: .docx files with simplified structure
-- **Compatibility**: Works with documents created by Microsoft Word, LibreOffice, Google Docs, etc.

 ## Limitations

 - Only processes .docx files (not .doc, .rtf, etc.)
-- Does not modify images, charts, or embedded objects
-- Some complex document structures may require manual review
-- Track changes and comments are removed at higher levels

 ## Version History